smahmoodghasemi/SMAGS/README.md

 # SMAGS

-we have developed an improved regression framework, SMAGS, for binary classification that, for a given specificity, finds the linear decision rule that yields the maximum sensitivity.
+we have developed a novel framework, SMAGS, for binary classification that, for a given specificity, finds the linear decision rule that yields the maximum sensitivity.
 Furthermore, we employed the method for feature selection to find the features that are satisfying the sensitivity maximization goal.

 The main function takes the set of features (X) and the set of labels (y) as inputs and then returns the following outputs: the coefficients for each variable, including the intercept, the threshold (SP), specificity, highest achievable sensitivity, corresponding optimization method, learning rate, and Jacobian.
 Additionally, the function may restrict the coefficients to have a certain boundary.